 The Oil and Gas Law Review: United Arab Emirates - Abu Dhabi

 The UAE's first oil concession was granted on 11 January 1939.
 This agreement covered the entirety of Abu Dhabi, both onshore and offshore.
 The agreement was followed by similar agreements in respect of the other emirates of the UAE.
-Those subsequent agreements were, however, relinquished after the Second World War, as were the offshore rights in Abu Dhabi.
+Those subsequent agreements were, however, relinquished after World War II, as were the offshore rights in Abu Dhabi.
 Abu Dhabi entered into its second oil concession agreement on 9 March 1953, which covered its offshore areas.4 After a number of amendments, relinquishments and extensions, Abu Dhabi's original onshore concession expired on 10 January 2014, 75 years after its initial grant.
 Between 2015 and 2017, interests in a new onshore concession were granted to Total (10 per cent), BP (10 per cent), CNPC (8 per cent), Inpex Corporation (5 per cent), GS Energy (3 per cent) and CEFC (4 per cent), with Abu Dhabi National Oil Company (ADNOC) retaining a 60 per cent interest.

 The expiry of Abu Dhabi's original principal offshore concession occurred in 2018.
 Upon its expiry, the concession area was divided into three areas, and interests totalling 40 per cent were granted to international oil companies, with ADNOC retaining a 60 per cent interest in each new concession area.
 The international oil companies that now hold participating interests are: